-Reviewers will evaluate:
+Reviewers will evaluate how effectively the proposed solution:

-- How new or existing trust frameworks used in the pilot implementation ensure all project participants adhere to appropriate, risk-based levels of security; - How solutions embrace security mechanisms that provide material security advances over the password-based regime dominant in the marketplace today; - How solutions will provide secure and reliable methods of electronic authentication: and - How solutions demonstrate the integration of all major aspects of the project. - iii.
-Interoperable Reviewers will evaluate the extensiveness of the interoperability enabled by the pilot system.
+- Embraces security mechanisms that provide material security advances over the password-based regime dominant in the marketplace today; - Provides secure and reliable methods of electronic authentication; and - Demonstrates the integration of all major aspects of the project. - iii.
+Interoperable (0 5 points)- Reviewers will evaluate the extent to which the proposed operational pilot enables interoperability.
 Interoperability enables service providers to accept a variety of credentials and identity media and also supports identity portability enabling individuals to use a variety of credentials in asserting their digital identity to a service provider.
 Interoperability needs to go beyond standards conformity to address policy and procedural interoperability.
-Reviewers will evaluate how well applications that foster the reduction and elimination of policy and technology silos and adhere to open standards.
-Proprietary solutions that limit interoperability will be less competitive.
+Reviewers will evaluate how well the proposed solution fosters the reduction and elimination of policy and technology silos and adheres to open standards.
+Proprietary solutions that limit interoperability will be considered less competitive.

-Reviewers will evaluate:
+Reviewers will evaluate how effectively the proposed solution:

-- How new or existing trust frameworks used in the pilot implementation ensure all project participants adhere to common standards, policies, and rules and ensure proper and consistent treatment of personal data; - How solutions leverage existing standards and/or demonstrate the need for new standards and an ability to materially advance the development and adoption of new standards; - How solutions can be used across multiple sectors and RPs; and
+- Leverages existing standards and/or demonstrates the need for new standards; - Materially advances the development and adoption of new standards; - May be used across multiple sectors and RPs; and - Allows for individual credentials to be simply and securely portable between RPs with appropriate notifications to individuals. - iv.
+Cost-effective and easy to use (0 5 points) Reviewers will evaluate the extent to which the pilot implementation will be simple to understand, intuitive, easy to use, and enabled by technology that requires minimal user training.

-- How individual credentials are simply and securely portable between RPs with appropriate notifications to individuals. - iv.
-Cost-effective and easy to use Reviewers will evaluate the extent to which the pilot implementation will be simple to understand, intuitive, easy-to-use, and enabled by technology that requires minimal user training.
+Reviewers will evaluate how effectively the proposed solution:

-Reviewers will evaluate:
+- Overcomes any significant usability challenges; - Provides for reasonable cost per user and how these costs affect the potential growth of the Identity Ecosystem in accordance with NSTIC's four guiding principles (see Section I of this FFO); - Lowers barriers for user acceptance and can be easily incorporated into current user activities: - Provides for the reuse of credentials by end-users across multiple services, relying parties and sectors; and b.
+Quality of Implementation Plan (0 - 20 points).

-- How new or existing trust frameworks used in the pilot implementation can lower costs for all Identity Ecosystem stakeholders and erase barriers to usability; - Whether the proposed solution presents significant usability challenges; - Whether the proposed solution involves innovative applications of technology that enhance usability, relative to current market solutions; - Whether the costs per user are reasonable or prohibitive and how these costs affect the potential growth of the Identity Ecosystem in accordance with NSTIC's four guiding principles (see Section I of this FFO); - How the proposed solution lowers barriers for user acceptance and can be easily incorporated into current user activities; - How credentials can be reused by end-users across multiple services, relying parties and sectors; and - How service level agreements provide easy to understand opt-in choices for the consumer to use a service.
+• Establishes service level agreements with easy to understand opt-in choices for the consumer to use a service.